microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/opentypeextension-post-opentypeextension.md

 ### Response 1

-Here is the response for the first example.
+Here's the response for the first example.
 The response body includes properties of the new message, and the following for the new extension:

 - The **id** property with the fully qualified name of `microsoft.graph.openTypeExtension.Com.Contoso.Referral`.
 - The default property **extensionName** specified in the request.
-- The custom data specified in the request stored as 3 custom properties.
+- The custom data specified in the request stored as three custom properties.

 Note: The response object shown here might be shortened for readability.
 <!-- {